What Makes a Good Survival Knife?

 So what options make the best survival knife?
 Here are some important things to look for when buying a survival knife.

 Fixed blade – Survival knives must be durable, reliable and be able to take a lot of abuse.
 A folding knife isn’t any of these.
 Although a folder can make an excellent back-up knife, your primary survival knife should always be a fixed blade, preferably with a full tang.
 Full tang means that the blade goes right through to the end of the handle.
-This ads extra strength and durability to the knife.
+This adds extra strength and durability to the knife.
 In a survival situation, reliability is everything!

 Plain vs serrated edge – A primary survival knife should always have a plain edge.
 A serrated edge might be more useful in an urban environment as its best strengths are for cutting synthetic materials such as rope and seat belts, but a plain edge can still do these things and do everything else a lot better.
-Also a plain edge blade is easy to sharpen at home or in the field, where a serrated knife is much more difficult and requires specific sharpening tools to do it.
+Also a plain edge blade is easy to sharpen at home or in the field, where a serrated knife is much more difficult and requires specific sharpening tools.

 Blade shape – Avoid blades with a point that is relatively thin or narrow.
 Remember reliability is top priority and thin or narrow points can break easily.
 You want a sturdy point that can take plenty of abuse, but still be used for finer survival chores.
 A drop point blade is probably the best option for an all round survival knife.
-You also need a blade with a decent curved edge on the bottom called the “belly,” which comes in handy for chores such as slicing and skinning.
+You also need a blade with a decent curved edge on the bottom called the belly, which comes in handy for chores such as slicing and skinning.

 Blade Size – Survival knives must be robust enough to handle the abuse of outdoor survival yet small enough to be comfortable for smaller jobs.
 A good thickness for the blade should be around 1/8 inch or between 3 to 4 mm.
 This gives you enough strength for heavy duty jobs while still be effective at slicing and smaller tasks.
 A good blade length would be around 4 to 5 inches long or between 100 and 125mm.
 Anything less than 4 inches long would make wood batoning almost impossible.